Razakabdul-12/App/docs/articles/expensify-classic/connections/Deel.md

 ---

-Expensify’s API helps connect your account to third-party tools like NetSuite, Xero, and even internal systems like Workday.
+Expensify’s API helps connect your account to third-party tools like QuickBooks Online, Xero, and even internal systems like Workday.
 This guide includes tips, usage examples, and common troubleshooting questions — many sourced from customers who’ve done it before.

 ---